ethan-wickstrom/robofactor/README.md

 Robofactor follows a structured, multi-stage process to analyze, refactor, and evaluate Python code.
 The architecture is designed to be robust and transparent, leveraging modern tools for each step.

-1.  **Code Parsing & Extraction**
+1.  **Code Parsing & Analysis**
-    The process begins by parsing the target Python file.
-Using Python's built-in `ast` (Abstract Syntax Tree) module, the tool traverses the code's structure.
-As detailed in `src/robofactor/function_extraction.py`, it identifies every function and extracts comprehensive metadata, including its name, parameters, decorators, and docstring.
+    The process begins by parsing the target Python file using Python's built-in `ast` (Abstract Syntax Tree) module.
+The tool traverses the code's structure, extracting syntax information and identifying functions.
 This creates a structured representation of the code to be refactored.

 2.  **LLM-Powered Refactoring with DSPy**
-    The extracted function code is then passed to a `dspy.Module`, specifically the `CodeRefactor` class found in `src/robofactor/dspy_modules.py`.
+    The code is then passed to a `dspy.Module`, specifically the `CodeRefactor` class found in `src/robofactor/modules/code_refactor.py`.
 This module contains a sophisticated prompt that instructs a Large Language Model (LLM) to analyze the provided code snippet, identify areas for improvement, and generate a refactored version.
 The LLM's goal is to enhance code quality, readability, and performance while preserving its original functionality.

 3.  **Programmatic Evaluation Pipeline**
     Once the LLM returns the refactored code, it undergoes a rigorous, automated evaluation pipeline defined in `src/robofactor/evaluation.py`.
 This pipeline, built using the `returns` library for robust error handling (railway-oriented programming), consists of several checks:
     *   **Syntax Check**: Verifies that the generated code is valid Python.
-    *   **Quality Check**: Uses `flake8` to score the code against PEP 8 standards and other common issues.
+    *   **Quality Check**: Uses `ruff` to score the code against PEP 8 standards and other common issues.
     *   **Functional Correctness**: Executes the refactored code against a set of predefined test cases to ensure it still produces the correct output.
     If any step fails, the pipeline short-circuits and reports the failure.